tawfiq24-git/CodeAlpha_StockTradingPlatform/README.md

 ## Overview

-This is an advanced Java console-based Stock Trading Platform developed as part of the CodeAlpha Java Programming Internship.
+This is an Java console-based Stock Trading Platform developed as part of the CodeAlpha Java Programming Internship.

 The application simulates stock market trading and allows users to manage virtual investments and portfolios.